jonahdf/jonahdf.github.io/_posts/2020-07-21-dewey-point.md

 A few more brutal miles uphill, and our breaths were taken away by the panoramic view of Dewey Point.
 What a wonderful place to camp.

-{% include image.html file="dew/dewey1.jpg" width="600" description="El Capitan on the left"}
+{% include image.html file="dew/dewey1.jpg" width="600" description="El Capitan on the left" %}
 {% include image.html file="dew/crocker.jpg" width="1400" description="Quick half mile detour to crocker point, with nice views of bridalveil falls" %}
 {% include image.html file="dew/golden.jpg" width="600" description="Golden hour looking out from out campsite" %}